Cabildo (council): Structure

 In theory, every municipality in the Spanish colonies in the Americas and the Spanish Philippines had a cabildo.
-Municipalities were not just the cities but included the surrounding lands.
+Municipalities included not only the cities but also the surrounding lands.
 All lands were ultimately assigned to a municipality.
-Usually the cabildo made local laws and reported to the presidente (president) of the audiencia, who in turn reported to the viceroy.
-The cabildo had judicial, legislative and administrative duties.
-For this reason it was often addressed with the formula, Consejo, Justicia y Regimiento (Council, Justice and Government).
+Usually, the cabildo made local laws and reported to the presidente (president) of the audiencia, who in turn reported to the viceroy.
+The cabildo had judicial, legislative, and administrative duties.
+For that reason, it was often addressed with the formula, Consejo, Justicia y Regimiento (Council, Justice and Government).

 The cabildo consisted of several types of officials.
 There were four to twelve regidores, depending on the size and importance of the municipality.
-Regidores, were not just deliberative officers, but all shared in the administration of the territory, dividing tasks among themselves.
+Regidores were not just deliberative officers, but all shared in the administration of the territory by dividing tasks among themselves.
 Initially the regidores were elected by all the heads of household.
-In the late Middle Ages, these elections often turned violent, with citizens forming bands to control elections and even resorting to murder.
-To minimize this kings began to appoint a certain number of, or even all of, the regidores in certain cities.
-By the modern era different cabildos had different mixes of elected and appointed regidores both on the Peninsula and overseas.
+In the late Middle Ages, those elections often turned violent, with citizens forming bands to control elections and even resorting to murder.
+To minimize that problem, kings began to appoint a certain number of or even all of the regidores in certain cities.
+By the modern era, different cabildos had different mixes of elected and appointed regidores both in Europe and overseas.
 Finally, to add another layer of control, the kings introduced corregidores to represent them directly and preside over the cabildos.
-Although many municipalities lost their right to elect all or some of their regidores as time went on, cities and cabildos gained new power with the development of the Castilian and Leonese parliaments (the cortes) because cities had a right to representation in them.
+Although many municipalities lost their right to elect all or some of their regidores as time went on, cities and cabildos gained new power with the development of the Castilian and Leonese Parliaments (the cortes) because cities had a right to representation in them.